nichoth/hermes-replicache/README.md

 ## frontend architecture

 Create application state & a replicache instance in the file [./src/state.ts](./src/state.ts).
-This is where we create methods for the view to call, and subscribe to replicache.
+This is where we subscribe to replicache, and create methods that are called by the view.

 The view is made with [preact](https://preactjs.com/).